Kerosene: Properties and grades

 Kerosene is a low-viscosity, clear liquid formed from hydrocarbons obtained from the fractional distillation of petroleum between 150 and 275 C, resulting in a mixture with a density of 0.78–0.81 g/cm3.
-It is miscible in petroleum solvents but immiscible in water.
+It is miscible with petroleum solvents, but not with water.
 It is composed of hydrocarbon molecules that typically contain between 6 and 20 carbon atoms per molecule, predominantly containing 9 to 16 carbon atoms.

-Regardless of crude oil source or processing history, kerosene's major components are branched- and straight-chain alkanes (hydrocarbon chains) and naphthenes (cycloalkanes), which normally account for at least 70% by volume.
+Regardless of crude oil source or processing history, kerosene's major components are branched- and straight-chain alkanes (hydrocarbon chains) and naphthenes (cycloalkanes), which normally account for at least 70% of volume.
 Aromatic hydrocarbons such as alkylbenzenes (single ring) and alkylnaphthalenes (double ring), do not normally exceed 25% by volume of kerosene streams.
 Olefins are usually not present at more than 5% by volume.

-Heat of combustion of kerosene is similar to that of diesel fuel; its lower heating value is 43.1 MJ/kg (around 18,500 Btu/lb), and its higher heating value is 46.2 MJ/kg.
+The heat of combustion of kerosene is similar to that of diesel fuel; its lower heating value is 43.1 MJ/kg (around 18,500 Btu/lb), and its higher heating value is 46.2 MJ/kg.

-The ASTM International standard specification D-3699-19 recognizes two grades of kerosene: grades 1-K (less than 0.04% sulfur by weight) and 2-K (0.3% sulfur by weight).
-1-K-grade kerosene burns cleaner with fewer deposits, fewer toxins, and less frequent maintenance than 2-K-grade kerosene, and is the preferred grade of kerosene for indoor kerosene heaters and stoves.
+ASTM International recognizes two grades of kerosene: 1-K (less than 0.04% sulfur by weight) and 2-K (0.3% sulfur by weight).
+Grade 1-K kerosene burns cleaner with fewer deposits, fewer toxins, and less frequent maintenance than 2-K, and is the preferred grade for indoor heaters and stoves.

 In the United Kingdom, two grades of heating oil are defined.
-BS 2869 Class C1 is the lightest grade used for lanterns, camping stoves, wick heaters, and mixed with petrol in some vintage combustion engines as a substitute for tractor vaporising oil.
+BS 2869 Class C1 is the lightest grade used for lanterns, camping stoves, and wick heaters, and mixed with petrol in some vintage combustion engines as a substitute for tractor vaporizing oil.
 BS 2869 Class C2 is a heavier distillate, which is used as domestic heating oil.
-Premium kerosene is usually sold in 5- or 20-liter containers from hardware, camping and garden stores, and is often dyed purple.
+Premium kerosene is usually sold in 5- or 20-litre containers from hardware, camping and garden stores, and is often dyed purple.
 Standard kerosene is usually dispensed in bulk by a tanker and is undyed.

 National and international standards define the properties of several grades of kerosene used for jet fuel.
-Flash point and freezing point properties are of particular interest for operation and safety; the standards also define additives for control of static electricity and other purposes.
+Flash point and freezing point properties are of particular concern for operation and safety; the standards also define additives for control of static electricity and other purposes.

 Melting, freeze and flash points

-Kerosene is liquid around room temperature: 25 C. The flash point of kerosene is between 37 C and 65 C, and its autoignition temperature is 220 C. The freeze point of kerosene depends on grade, with commercial aviation fuel standardized at -47 C.
+Kerosene is liquid around room temperature: 25 C. The flash point of kerosene is between 37 C and 65 C, and its autoignition temperature is 220 C. The freezing point of kerosene depends on grade, with commercial aviation fuel standardized at -47 C.

-1-K-grade kerosene freezes around −40 °C (−40 °F, 233 K).
+Grade 1-K kerosene freezes around −40 °C (−40 °F, 233 K).